NAUMathStat/seminars/famusCurrent.md

 Note that talks are listed in reverse chronological order.

+### Undergrad Research in Hadamard Matrices ###

+**Date:** March 3, 2017

+**Speaker:** Jeff Rushall (NAU)

+**Abstract:** In this presentation I will do four things:

+  1. Define a Hadamard matrix (they are special matrices featuring ONLY 1 or -1 for entries) and explain why are they interesting and important.
+  2. Talk about generalizations of Hadamard matrices (nothing to be scared about).
+  3. Discuss some undergrad research students who have worked with me in the past on some unsolved questions about Hadamard matrices, as well as where those students are now.
+  4. Finally, I will show some new unsolved problems that I would like to work on with undergrads next year.

+So this FAMUS is like an infomercial.
+Who is interested in doing undergrad research next year?
+Students who are interested in doing undergrad research should come to FAMUS.
+And those who aren't should come to FAMUS anyway. [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS17-03-03.pdf)]

+The faculty guest-to-be-interviewed is Ben Lantz.

 ### What Exactly ARE Space and Time? ###

 **Date:** February 24, 2017